TomoRS-Med/TomoRS-Med.github.io/Piano.md

 <br>

 2026
-: Ceremonial Piano Performance at the Retirement Party of Professor Hiroaki Ida, Kurume University School of Medicine
+: Ceremonial Piano Performance at the Retirement Party of Professor Hiroaki Ida, Kurume University School of Medicine<br>
+: Ceremonial Piano Performance at the Annual Reunion Party of Department of Radiology, Kurume University School of Medicine
 <br>

 ## Master courses